Ohio Personal Injury Statute of Limitations

 You have two full years to file a claim after you were injured on the property of another party due to their failure to provide proper maintenance.
 Depending on the circumstances, you may have the right to file a claim against the builder, owner, engineer, or architect of the property structure(s).

-Premises liability claims include a 10-year statute of repose from the date the relevant property improvement or construction was finished.
-As with the statute of repose for products, exemptions exist with premises liability as well.
+Premises liability claims include a 10-year statute of repose from when the relevant property improvement or construction was finished.
+As with the statute of repose for products, exemptions exist with premises liability.
 The first exemption is for the case in which you discover your injury somewhere between eight to 10 years after the relevant construction or property improvement was completed.
 The second exemption applies when fraud is involved.

 Exceptions to the Statute

 Other exceptions that allow for tolling include when the accused at-fault party is imprisoned, hiding, or otherwise absent.
-Whenever the alleged at-fault party is found or released from prison, your statute of limitations to file may begin.
+Your statute of limitations to file may begin whenever the alleged at-fault party is found or released from prison.

 Contact an Experienced Ohio Personal Injury Lawyer